Akenland/akenland.github.io/rules.md

 <div id="pvp-zone">
 # PvP Zone Rules
-PvP Zones include the majority of the oceans and all six outer continents - three in Sholkingham and three in Runnach.
+The following rules apply in the six outer continents - three in Sholkingham and three in Runnach - and their surrounding oceans.

 ## Stealing/raiding and PvP combat is allowed
 Stealing/raiding, PvP combat, and attacking other players and pets, is all allowed in PvP Zones.
 Please be aware of this when entering this zone.

-## No griefing (with some exceptions)
+## Strategic griefing only
-You may damage, but not destroy builds in a PvP Zone.
+You may damage, but not outright destroy builds in a PvP Zone.
 As a general rule, you may only cause damage in order to gain a strategic advantage.

 You may:
 * Break through walls, or into buildings
-* Steal/raid
+* Steal valuable blocks
 * Use reasonable amounts of TNT and fire, in line with the conditions below

 You may not: